DH-Center-Tuebingen/Spacialist/INSTALL.md

 # Installation
 We recommend a recent unix/linux-based OS.
 Please check if your desired OS meets the following requirements.
-If not, we recommend debian (8.5 aka _jessie_ or later) or Ubuntu (16.04 LTS aka _Xenial Xerus_ or later).
+If not, we recommend debian (9.5 aka _Stretch_ or later) or Ubuntu (18.04 LTS aka _Bionic Beaver_ or later).
 For Giza and later at least PHP 7.1.3 is required.
 Note: Installation on Windows 10 with PHP 5.6 was also successfully tested, but you will need to adjust the commands in these instructions by yourself to your local Windows version equivalents.

 ## Requirements
 The following packages you should be able to install from your package manager: